 On most pop records, these huge sounding songs would stick out like sore thumbs, but the rest of the material here is lush and multi-tracked enough that they dovetail in nicely.
 There are plenty of great album tracks here, and even if it doesn’t have as many great songs as Girlfriend it’s far more consistent; on one level songs like ‘Trade Places’ and ‘Untitled’ are kind of minor, but they’re also full of interesting little melodic twists, and if anything does mar the album it’s the more abrasive album tracks like ‘Split Personality’ and ‘Write Your Own Song’ which are out of place.
 Classics include the dreamy ‘If Time Permits’ and ‘Hide’, a sweet piano ballad coloured by some terrific Kaye bass lines and a theremin that takes over the role of a string section without plunging the song into sappiness.
 ‘What Matters’ is creative power pop with its backwards guitar parts, ‘Worse To Live’, another product of the wall sound sessions, rides its huge chorus into the ground with about twenty reiterations, but it’s beautiful all the same, especially the way Sweet’s voice hits a low note at the end of each verse as the chorus comes in over the top, while ‘Thunderstorm’ has some great moments over its ten minutes, featuring harpsichord.

 Any fan of lush studio based pop like post Rubber Soul Beatles or XTC will find plenty to love here too.

 Time Capsule: The Best Of

-This compilation ignores Sweet’s first two albums, made by Sweet in his very early twenties, starting from 1991’s critically acclaimed Girlfriend and ending with two new tracks from 2000.
+This compilation ignores Sweet’s first two albums, released in his very early twenties, Instead it starts from 1991’s critically acclaimed Girlfriend and ends with two new tracks from 2000.
 At least one of the two new tracks is also terrific; ‘So Far’ is another Sweet patented harmony laden power popper, although the T-Rex inspired stomp of ‘Ready’ isn’t as effective.

 Kimi Ga Suki